Composite vs pressure-treated deck: cost comparison

 Cedar: the natural-wood middle ground

-Cedar sits between PT and composite on price — boards at $6–$12 per square foot and installed costs around $30–$47 per square foot.
+Cedar sits between PT and composite on price — boards at $7–$12 per square foot, which puts the same 12×16 deck at about $9,600–$16,500 installed.
 It is naturally rot-resistant and insect-repellent without the pressure-treatment chemicals, and it lasts about 20–30 years.

 Left alone, cedar weathers to a silver-gray many homeowners like; if you want to keep the warm tone, plan on sealing it on a similar cadence to PT.
 In other words, cedar buys you a nicer board and a longer life, not freedom from maintenance — that is composite's territory.